cmosongo/popcorn-pilot/README.md

 Pulp Fiction
 ```

-ora s follows if the user does not exists
+and if the user does not exists

 ```python
 User CHARLIE not found !!!